The Emperor's New School: Animation and music

 Janis Liebhart co-wrote the theme music, "Kuzco Academy", which was produced by Danny Jacob.
 It is a "rocking march number" and "pastiche college fight song" featuring Kuzco bragging about himself.
 Jacob had previously written the theme music for Lilo & Stitch: The Series, which he described as his "first home run", and went on to become a frequent composer for Disney.
 Jacob wrote, produced, and arranged other songs for New School.
 Michael Tavera was the composer for the series, and arranged one song ("New Kid Ozker").

-Laura Dickinson contributed to the music, performing the songs "Let's Brock", "Kuzco Dance", "Our Academy", and "Kronk for Hire".
+Laura Dickinson contributed to the music, performing the songs "Let's Brock", "Kuzco Dance", "Our Academy", and "Kronk For Hire".
 For the episode "Yzmopolis", Kitt recorded a song of the same name and a one-off intro segment.
 After recording the song "Yzmopolis," Kitt said she "loved every minute of singing" it because "the added dimension of a singing voice gives my character an added and vital layer," and proclaimed, "May Yzma sing forever and often!"

 Episodes

 Broadcast history and release

 New School was aired on three television channels—the subscription-based services Disney Channel and Toon Disney, as well as the broadcast network ABC—and made available on demand through Disney Channel On Demand.
 The first episode, "Rabbit Face", premiered at 7:30 pm EST on Disney Channel on Friday, January 27, 2006; it was shown on Disney Channel, ABC, and Toon Disney between January 27 and 29.
 AllMovie's Hal Erickson said this sort of scheduling was a "typical" example of Disney's "super-saturation" broadcast practice.
 The series was also promoted with a website that included minigames, video clips from "Rabbit Face", and downloadable images, wallpapers, and messenger icons of the main characters.

 Each episode runs for 22 minutes and carries a "suitable for all ages" TV-G parental rating.
 According to TheGamer, the series was "notable for its popularity"; it was later cited in a 2019 Screen Rant article as one of the "forgotten" or "less-known" Disney Channel shows.
 The series finale aired on November 20, 2008.
-New School was canceled after Kitt died of colon cancer on December 25, 2008.

 The series is distributed by Disney and the American Broadcasting Company (ABC).
 Both seasons have been made available to purchase as a digital download on the iTunes Store and to stream on Disney+.
 Previously, New School had been made available to stream on Netflix beginning in 2009 as part a licensing deal that included several other Disney Channel series.
 Disney discontinued any further licensing deals with Netflix in 2019, when it launched Disney+.
 New School was also available on Disney's test streaming service, DisneyLife, which was rebranded in 2019 as Disney+.